Getting Fit Is 30% Working Out & 70% Diet

 The question, how many calories should I eat to gain muscle is a lot more important than you may know.answer wrong and you may not see the results you want. this article will explain exactly want you need to know to start to create a proper bulking meal plan.

 People think of intermittent fasting as a way to lose weight, but if you eat the correct amount of macros each day it is still possible to build muscle.

 Changing your eating habits can be hard, but if you follow these top 10 tips for a healthy diet it will allow you to make small changes over a longer period of time allowing you to reach your goals.

 What is a calorie

 Calories are a measurement of the amount of energy the food you eat and the tissues in your body has.
-For example protein has 4 calories per gram, carbs also have 4 calories per gram, fats have 9 calories per gram but a pound of fat has 3500 calories.
+For example protein has 4 calories per gram.
+Carbs also have 4 calories per gram.
+Fats have 9 calories per gram.
+A pound of fat has 3500 calories.

-The major factors that determine how many calories you burn is your BMR (natural processes such as breathing, digestion, circulation even laughing.)
-And your activity levels throughout the day.
-The number of calories you consume each day versus how many you burn each day is the foundational bottom line of your entire nutrition plan.
+The major factors determining how many calories you burn are your BMR (natural processes such as breathing, digestion, circulation even laughing.) and your activity levels.
+The calories you consume vs. burn each day is the foundation of your entire nutrition plan.